Home Insurance Explained: Are Frozen Pipes Covered Under Your Policy?

 Renters Insurance

-If you currently rent your residence, you will need to check your lease or rental agreement to make sure, but usually the property owner’s insurance would cover burst pipes.
+If you currently rent your residence, you will need to check your lease or rental agreement to make sure, but usually, the property owner’s insurance covers burst pipes.
 However, you may need separate insurance on the contents of your rented residence from the damage incurred.

 Help Prevent Frozen Pipes in your Home with These Tips: